 I get the question a lot, “How long can I record 4k on a 64GB card?”

-If you’re looking to see how long a memory card can record video based on the format and the card size you’re shooting with, here is a simple chart.
+If you’re looking to see how long a memory card can record video, depending on the format and the card size you’re using, here is a simple chart.

 *Canon 5D IV Video record time based on minutes.
-This is not tested in the camera, I just use a formula based on bitrate to get these numbers.
+This is not tested on the camera; I just use a bitrate-based formula to get these numbers.

 When Two Cards Is Better Than One

-I’ve been doing these memory card tests for a few years now and I get a lot of emails from people with horror stories of how they lost a memory card that had their entire trip on it, or how it got corrupted and would cost $2,000 to recover the data.
+I’ve been doing these memory card tests for a few years now, and I get a lot of emails from people with horror stories about losing a memory card with their entire trip on it, or about it getting corrupted and costing $2,000 to recover the data.

 This can and does happen.

-This is why it really is better to own several smaller cards, so if your nightmare comes true, you only lose a portion of what you were shooting instead of everything.
+This is why it’s better to own several smaller cards: if your nightmare comes true, you only lose a portion of what you were shooting, instead of everything.

-If you’re a professional, it’s going to be really good practice to use that backup SD slot and of course, offload those cards onto a hard drive and a backup immediately after every shoot.
+If you’re a professional, it’s good practice to use that backup SD slot and, of course, immediately offload those cards to a hard drive and a backup after every shoot.
 But you already knew that. 🙂

 Frequently Ask Questions

-I’ve been doing these memory card speed tests for several years now and I get a lot of the same questions asked, so I’ll do my best to answer those here.
+I’ve been doing these memory card speed tests for several years now, and I get a lot of the same questions, so I’ll do my best to answer them here.

-Do I need a UHS-II Memory Card? – You do not need a UHS-II memory card and they actually will give you no benefit over a UHS-I memory card when used in the camera.
-The only difference a UHS-II memory card will make in the Canon 5D Mark IV is it will allow you to transfer your data to your computer quickly if you have a fast UHS-II memory card reader.
+Do I need a UHS-II Memory Card? – You do not need a UHS-II memory card, and they actually will give you no benefit over a UHS-I memory card when used in the camera.
+The only difference a UHS-II memory card makes in the Canon 5D Mark IV is that it allows you to transfer data to your computer more quickly with a fast UHS-II memory card reader.

 What’s the difference between SDHC and SDXC with SD memory cards? – This has to do with the formatting of the card.
-SDHC cards are Fat32, and SDXC cards are exFat.
-Some cameras like Sony use to be limited by certain types of formats, but firmware updates have slowly fixed all that.
-Now pretty much SDHC means any card 32GB and smaller, and SDXC means 64GB and bigger.
+SDHC cards are FAT32, and SDXC cards are exFAT.
+Some cameras used to be limited to certain formats, but firmware updates have gradually fixed that.
+Now, pretty much SDHC means any card 32GB or smaller, and SDXC means 64GB or larger.

-My memory card is creating corrupt shots what do I do? – Unfortunately in this situation, you likely have a bad card.
-There isn’t a lot you can do about this other than to replace your card.
+My memory card is creating corrupt shots; what do I do? – Unfortunately, in this situation, you likely have a bad card.
+There isn’t much you can do about this other than replace your card.

 My memory card doesn’t work what do I do? – It’s likely you could have a bad memory card, but also make sure you always format your card in the camera.
 This tends to reduce issues with cards not working or not performing correctly.

-My buffer keeps getting filled when recording video. – This usually means you’re memory card is not fast enough and you’ll need to get a faster card.
+My buffer keeps getting filled when recording video. – This usually means your memory card is not fast enough, and you’ll need to get a faster card.
 If you already have a card on the list above, you should try a different brand.
-Not all cameras work the same with each card, different production cycles between cameras and cards can produce various results and there is no guarantee the cards I rated will work perfectly with your camera.
+Not all cameras work the same with each card; different production cycles between cameras and cards can yield varying results, and there is no guarantee that the cards I rated will work perfectly with your camera.
 Lexar, Toshiba, Samsung, and Sandisk are usually pretty safe bets.

 Best Memory Card For The Canon 5D Mark IV – Conclusions